Welcome to the Neural Designer blog!

 The learning problem in neural networks is formulated in terms of the minimization of a loss function.
 Read more.

 An outlier is a data point that is distant from other similar points.
 They may be due to variability in the measurement or may indicate experimental errors.

 In this post, we talk about 3 different methods of dealing with outliers.
 Read more.

-The genetic algorithm is a stochastic method for function optimization based on the mechanics of natural genetics and biological evolution.
+The genetic algorithm is a stochastic method for function optimization based on natural genetics and biological evolution.